- Open enrollment for 2022 coverage in Nebraska runs from November 1, 2021 through January 15, 2022.

 When can I enroll in health insurance in Nebraska?

-Depending on a person’s income and age, there are an increasing number of free or very low-cost plans available in Nebraska for 2021, including free Gold plans.
+Depending on a person’s income and age, there may be free or very low-cost plans available in Nebraska, although this is not as common for 2022 as it was for 2021, due to the entry of new low-cost health plans in Nebraska’s marketplace for 2022.
 As an example, consider a 50-year-old in Lincoln who earns $30,000/year.
-For ease of comparison, we’ll keep him the same age in future years (in reality, premiums increase as a person ages, even if the insurer’s overall rates do not increase).
+For ease of comparison, we’ll keep him the same age each year (in reality, premiums increase as a person ages, even if the insurer’s overall rates do not increase).

 - In 2019, he was eligible for a premium subsidy of $840/month, and had access to seven plans with no premium at all after the subsidy was applied.